 10. Nursing supplies – e.g. pads, cream if you need them

 11. Toys – e.g. favorite toys, books.
 I found it’s easier to bring toys like these Lamaze toys that can be clipped onto something so they don’t fall on the ground.
-Also, bring toys that don’t make a lot of noise as a courtesy to your neighbors.

 12. Utensils and bib – If your baby is eating solids, I’ve found the silicone bibs are great because they can be easily wiped down.
-I like Kushies bibs with sleeves because they’re light and have sleeves!
+I also like Kushies bibs with sleeves because they’re light and have sleeves!

 13. Pacifiers, teethers – If you use pacifiers or teethers with your child, you should bring multiple and have a clip-on so they don’t fall on the ground.

 14. Change of clothes for baby – in case your baby has a diaper explosion or vomits etc.